prisma/prisma-examples/node/node-cli-app/README.md

 ### 2. Install the Prisma CLI

-You need to have the Prisma CLI installed on your machine to run this example.
-If you don't have it yet, execute the following command to install it globally on your machine:
+If the Prisma CLI is not installed on your machine yet, execute the following command to install it:

 ```
 npm install -g prisma